 – if the sheep are fed on a feed crop in addition to, or, instead of eating grass on pasture land – the crops need to be fertilized and sprayed with a pesticide

-- Some farmers use a ‘sheep dip’ to keep pests and diseases away from the sheep – the sheep are sprayed or ‘dipped’ with anti pest chemical
+Some farmers use a ‘sheep dip’ to keep pests and diseases away from the sheep – the sheep are sprayed or ‘dipped’ with anti pest chemical (followgreenliving.com)

 It depends how the sheep are farmed.

-However, if the sheep are intensively farmed to a smaller area, and aren’t rotated to new pastures regularly, there can certainly be soil and land degradation, erosion and desertification.
+However, if the sheep are intensively farmed to a smaller area, and aren’t rotated to new pastures regularly, there can certainly be soil and land degradation, erosion and desertification from issues like overgrazing.

 How Many Chemicals Does Wool Use In The Processing Stage?

-You can read more about the wool to yarn process, and wool bleaching and dying, in the listed blackberry-ridge.com, and woolmark.com resources.
+You can read more about the wool to yarn process (the steps), and wool bleaching and dying, in the listed blackberry-ridge.com, and woolmark.com resources.

-Wool probably doesn’t use as many chemicals as some other fibres like cotton or bamboo in the processing stage.
-But, wool still can use some.
+Wool might not use as many chemicals as some other fibres in the processing stage.

 Biodegradability & Recyclability Of Wool